gustiwdr/gustiwdr/README.md

 ---

 ## About Me:
-I'm currently a Computer Science student at Esa Unggul University, actively exploring the tech world while juggling work and study.
+I'm currently a Computer Science student, actively exploring the tech world while juggling work and study.
 🎧 I code better with music on.
 Lo-fi, pop, or whatever fits the mood.
 📚 I enjoy reading and can get lost in tech, AI, or even history topics for hours.